Linear-Nonlinear Fusion Neural Operator for Partial Differential Equations: Methodology

 \subsection{Optimization}

 We train LNF-NO by supervised learning on pairs $(x_h,y_h)$ with $y_h=F_h^\star(x_h)$.
 We use the averaged relative $\ell_2$ error across output fields as the loss:

 All losses and metrics are computed on the decoded physical scale after inverse normalization.
-We optimize using AdamW~\cite{Loshchilov2019AdamW} with a fixed learning rate (see Appendix for full hyperparameters).
+We optimize using AdamW~\cite{Loshchilov2019AdamW}; task-specific hyperparameters, including learning rates and training schedules, are provided in the appendix.
 Following common practice, we exclude bias terms and the scalar fusion scale $\alpha_\theta$ from weight decay, since they act as calibration parameters rather than capacity-controlling weights.